dapr/dapr/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 <!-- If you need to report a security issue with Actions, send an email to actionsct@microsoft.com. -->
 ## In what area(s)?